reinterpretcat/lfs/README.md

 This repository contains docker configuration to build bootable iso image with [Linux From Scratch 8.2](http://www.linuxfromscratch.org/lfs/downloads/8.2/LFS-BOOK-8.2.pdf).

+## Status

+At the moment, I don't have plans to update scripts to the latest LFS versions.
+However, pull requests are welcomed.

 ## Why

 General idea is to learn Linux by building and running LFS system in